 With meals

-To optimize absorption of Q10, it is advisable to take it with meals containing fat.
-For example, a capsule taken during dinner with fatty fish or a salad with olive oil could maximize results.
+To optimise absorption of Q10, it is advisable to take it with meals containing fat.
+For example, a capsule taken with dinner accompanied by oily fish or a salad with olive oil could maximise results.

-Softgels are often recommended for their enhanced bioavailability.
-They enable faster, more effective absorption than other forms.
-It is crucial to choose quality products to guarantee the purity and efficacy of the supplement.
+Softgels are often recommended because of their increased bioavailability.
+They allow faster and more effective absorption than other forms.
+It is crucial to choose quality products to guarantee the purity and effectiveness of the supplement.